-In most cases, if we collect, use, or disclose personal information, we will obtain consent from the individual to whom it relates.
+In most cases, if we collect, use, or disclose personal information, we will obtain consent from the individual to which it relates.
 Sometimes we will ask for consent in writing, but in some cases, we may accept oral consent.
 Sometimes consent may be implied through conduct with us or the nature of our retainer.
 Should consent be withdrawn, that may impact on our ability to provide our services.

 Use of Personal Information